seaweedfs/seaweedfs-cosi-driver/README.md

 ## Building

-the driver's code can be compiled using:
+the driver code can be compiled using:

 ```shell
 make build
 ```

-Now build the docker image and provide a tag as `ghcr.io/giubacc/s3gw-cosi-driver:latest`
+Now build the docker image and provide a tag as `quay.io/s3gw/s3gw-cosi-driver:latest`

 ```shell
 $ make container